 Talk, Listen and Ask

 Knowing what is going on in your children’s lives is not as difficult if you share a strong bond with them.
 The more you talk to your kids and listen to them, the more you will gain their trust.
-Always listen to your kids’ issue and be available for them to help them deal with their problems.
+Always listen to your kids’ issues and be available for them to help them deal with their problems.
 The communication plays a key role in building parent-kid bonding and makes teens feel comfortable sharing their issues with parents including those they face online.

 Discuss Internet Safety